Orlando Water Quality at a Glance

 Infrastructure Management

-- Treatment Facilities: OUC operates seven water treatment plants across the service area, all equipped with state-of-the-art security systems and regularly maintained infrastructure.
+- Treatment Facilities: OUC operates seven water treatment plants across the service area, all equipped with state-of-the-art security systems including armed guards, intrusion detection, alarms, cameras, and security fences.

 - Distribution Network: Orlando’s water system includes an extensive network of water mains that deliver treated water throughout the metropolitan area.